What does SB 1047 do and why is it needed?

 After deploying a model self-assessed to be risky: developers must monitor/report safety incidents and monitor/report continued compliance.

-• No. Developers self-assess whether their models qualify for a “limited duty exemption,” and need not wait for approval from any government agency.
+No. Developers self-assess whether their models are safe to deploy and need not wait for approval from any government agency.